PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I told you you're weren't going to like it."

-# 33 Rattick puts on the disguise
+# 33 -- Rattick puts on the disguise

 It hadn't taken that long, Relan thought, not really.
-It just felt like forever because Relan wanted to throw up.
+It just felt like forever because he had wanted to throw up.
 Relan had skinned things before, sure.
 Deer, squirrel, pig.
 But never a person.
-Sure.
 Orc's weren't people.
-They were monsters, but they had faces just like people.
+They were monsters, but they had faces that were just a little bit too much like people.

-Boltac just shook his head and turned away while Rattick worked with his sharp knife and little tugs and jerks.
+Boltac shook his head and turned away while Rattick worked with his sharp knife and little tugs and jerks.
 "You really think *this* is going to work?" asked Boltac.
-"What's you're plan, scare them to death."
+"What's you're plan, scare them to death?"

 "Scare, no," said Rattick, "distract and confuse."